 - In a large mixing bowl, stir together the flour, cocoa powder, sugar, baking powder, baking soda, salt, and cinnamon.

 - With floured hands, shape each ball into a 6 inch circle.
-Cut each circle into 6 wedges.
-Refrigerate the dough for 15-30 minutes, then bake for 18 minutes.
-Let cool on a wire rack.
+Score each circle into 6 wedges.
+The dough is sticky, so do not try to move it.
+Refrigerate the pan of dough for another 15-30 minutes to chill the dough and to keep it from spreading when baking.

-- Place the dark chocolate melts in a microwave safe bowl.
+- Place the dark chocolate melting wafers (or chocolate chips) in a microwave safe bowl.
 Heat for 30 seconds.
 Stir and repeat until melted and smooth.
 Do not over heat.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 366Total Fat: 19gSaturated Fat: 11gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 39mgSodium: 275mgCarbohydrates: 46gFiber: 3gSugar: 25gProtein: 5g

 Nutrition facts are an estimate and are not guaranteed to be accurate.
 If you need special diet advice, please see a registered dietician.

 *The post for Triple Chocolate Scones was first published on May 8, 2013.
 The post and pictures were updated and republished February 10, 2022.